 Do I need insurance?

 Starting your own company is not without risks.
-It is recommended to take out an insurance to cover your food truck and inventory, however it is not required.
-The risk of a fire, burglary or storm that may damage your food truck is relatively high.
+It is recommended to take out an insurance to cover your food truck and inventory, however, it is not required.
+The risk of a fire, burglary, road accident, or storm that may damage your food truck is relatively high.

 Number of restaurants and mobile food serving services